 - What are your fees?
-Many personal injury lawyers charge fees on a contingency basis or only collect a percentage of the winnings after you win your case.
+Many personal injury lawyers charge fees on a contingency basis, meaning they collect a percentage of the amount recovered for you

 - If I do not win my personal injury claim, will I have to pay any case-related costs?

-- How many personal injury claims have you tried?
-What is your success rate?
+- How many personal injury claims has your firm tried?

 - How much time can you spend on my claim?
 How many cases do you take on at a time?

 - Approximately how long will it take my case to be resolved?

 - How much could my claim be worth?